 Install Your Own Fencing to Keep Livestock in and Predators Out

 If you have animals on your homestead, proper fencing is a necessity.
 Coyotes, stray dogs and other predators can pose a real threat to your pigs, chickens, goats and calves.
 So if your property needs new fences, make sure you’re building them horse high, hog tight and bull strong.
 This keeps your animals in and, more importantly, predators out.
 Building a new fence doesn’t have to be a time-consuming process.
 With the right equipment and attachments, you can make light work of an otherwise backbreaking process.
-A compact tractor paired with an auger implement can help you quickly and efficiently dig the post holes and install new fencing all from the comfort of your tractor.
+A compact tractor paired with an Auger (Post Hole Digger) implement can help you quickly and efficiently dig the post holes and install new fencing all from the comfort of your tractor.

 Solve Drainage and Soil Fertility Issues With a Raised Garden Bed